-This lab is intended to provide an opportunity for students to become familiar with creating make files, using the gdb debugger and writing C routines involving a global array.
+Lab 2 provides an opportunity for students to become familiar with creating make files, using the gdb debugger and writing C routines involving a global array.

-You are to create four separate files: motion.h, print-field.c, motion.c and the source file for your main program.
+You are to create four separate files: motion.h, print_field.c, motion.c and the source file for your main program.